Brooklyn private independent school

 Academic Subjects

-At our private elementary school in Brooklyn, the children are taught to read using a blended program which helps them master the mechanics of reading while also learning to understand and connect deeply with texts.
 All of our classrooms are literature- and print-rich environments, and reading is a part of each Lower School student’s day.
 In addition to word study and development of vocabulary, children are exposed to many different genres of literature through class read-alouds as they become engaged in reading for information and pleasure.
-The children learn to infer meaning, make connections and examine authors’ motives in class discussions, readers workshop and book clubs.
-Beginning in kindergarten, students work in small groups that target specific phonetic and comprehension skills.

 MATHEMATICS

-The essential goals of our math program include building children’s number sense, expanding their understanding of place value and operations and developing computational fluency for accurate, efficient and flexible problem solving.
+We focus on building children’s number sense, expanding their understanding of place value and operations and developing computational fluency for accurate, efficient and flexible problem solving.
 Our math curriculum draws from two programs — TERC Investigations and Contexts for Learning — and uses a variety of best practices to teach right to children’s needs.
-Students explore concepts, share strategies and apply their skills to solve real-life problems.
+Students explore concepts, share strategies and apply their skills to solve real-world problems.
 For example, third graders work in teams to run a fictitious factory and use their math skills to track inventory and orders and keep the books.
-Teachers take the time to make sure concepts are grasped and add extension activities when they see the opportunity.
-Algorithms are taught as reinforcement to understanding concepts and students master their use at appropriate age levels.
-This approach enables children to be confident enough to experiment and play with numbers, while having the tools they need to find accurate, efficient solutions to problems.

 SOCIAL STUDIES